 After surgery, patients start on liquids before moving to a pureed diet while the stomach heals.
-Several weeks after gastric bypass surgery patients progress to eating three small meals a day of normal consistency food.
-Entree-sized meals are enough to produce a sensation of fullness, making it easier for patients to limit the amount they eat.
+Several weeks after gastric sleeve surgery patients progress to eating three small meals a day of normal consistency food.
+Entree sized meals are enough to produce a sensation of fullness, making it easier for patients to limit the amount they eat.

-Gastric bypass is now routinely done by laparoscopic (keyhole) surgery, which involves several very small incisions, rather than by open surgery, which uses one large incision.
-Harmless $CO_2$ gas is introduced into the abdomen, inflating it, and creating a space for the surgeon to work.
-The surgeon introduces a long narrow camera and surgical instruments to perform the procedure.
+The sleeve gastrectomy is done by laparoscopic surgery, which involves several very small incisions, rather than open surgery, which uses one large incision.
+Harmless CO_2 gas is introduced into the abdomen, inflating it, and creating a space for the surgeon to work.
+The surgeon introduces a long narrow camera and surgical instruments, and uses these to perform the procedure.

-Laparoscopic procedures have the advantages of less pain and shorter hospital stay and recovery, as well as significantly reduced risks of wound infection or hernias.
+Laparoscopic procedures have the advantages of less pain, a shorter hospital stay, and a quicker recovery, as well as a significantly reduced risk of wound infection or wound hernias.
 If, for some reason, your surgeon cannot complete the procedure laparoscopically, he can switch safely to the open procedure.
 The chance of this happening is low and would only be done in your best interests.